madeyellow/InputBuffer/README.md

 ## Recomendations

 * **Don't** reuse single `InputBuffer` instance for various input actions: one instance for *jumping*, another for *dashing*, etc.

+## Having trouble or a feature request?

+Create an issue and I'll do my best to help you or add a new usefull feature to that package.